rhit-Anar/ESP-IDF-Setup-Guide/README.md

          <p align="left">
             <img width="348" height="50" alt="image" src="https://github.com/user-attachments/assets/e8e3ff71-f0ac-4ffb-8fde-aeca5f4df4eb" />
          </p>
 - [ ] Install VS code: usually it is downloaded.
 ## Downloading ESP_IDF:
-1. Download EDP-IDF Tools 5.4.3 version because EDP-IDF doesn’t support version below that.
+1. Download EDP-IDF Tools 5.4.3 version (Depend which ESP32 board or another board ypu are working with, It is recommended to check which version of IDF yourd supports.
+This version works for ESP32P4 NANO).
    Click on the link: [ Download ESP-IDF 5.4.3 make sure to click the correct version ](https://dl.espressif.com/dl/esp-idf/?idf=4.4)
-2. Make sure to download the folder you desire.
+3. Make sure to download the folder you desire.
 For this case, I downloaded it in C drive.
-3. After downloading you would see path like: C:\Espressif\frameworks\esp-idf-v5.4.3
+4. After downloading you would see path like: C:\Espressif\frameworks\esp-idf-v5.4.3
-4. I recommend doing everything in Windows PowerShell because it is easier than doing it in the ESP-IDF terminal.
+5. I recommend doing everything in Windows PowerShell because it is easier than doing it in the ESP-IDF terminal.
-5. Make sure you have export.ps1 in your path such as: C:\Espressif\frameworks\esp-idf-v5.4.3 => export.ps1.
+6. Make sure you have export.ps1 in your path such as: C:\Espressif\frameworks\esp-idf-v5.4.3 => export.ps1.
 ## PowerShell:
 1. Open PowerShell on you computer.
 2. Navigate to